duckdb/duckdb-web/docs/sql/data_types/interval.md

 FROM range(12) t(i);
 ```

-When `INTERVAL`s are deconstructed via the `datepart` function, the *months* component is additionally split into years and months, and the *microseconds* component into hours, minutes, and microseconds.
+When `INTERVAL`s are deconstructed via the `datepart` function, the *months* component is additionally split into years and months, and the *microseconds* component is split into hours, minutes, and microseconds.

 ```sql
 SELECT